 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Once the sun comes out, it takes a few hours for that nightly fog to burn off.
-It almost always does, although some days it hangs around longer than others.
-It's really cool to see the fog then roll in again at night.
-If you can, find a spot with great views of the Golden Gate Bridge to watch it roll in under the bridge around dusk.
+It's really cool to see the fog roll in again at night.
+If you can, find a spot with great views of the Golden Gate Bridge to watch it move under the bridge around dusk.

 Here are the average temps for the San Francisco weather in August.

-Average High in August: 69° F/20° C
+Average High in August: 69° F / 20° C

-Average Low in August: 56° F/13° C
+Average Low in August: 56° F / 13° C

-Average Monthly Rainfall: 0.1 inches
+Average Monthly Rainfall: 0.1 inches / 2.5 mm

-Record High: 98° F/ 37° C (8/1/1993)
+Record High: 98° F / 37° C (8/1/1993)

-Record Low: 48° F/9° C (8/14/1969)
+Record Low: 48° F / 9° C (8/14/1969)

 >> More tips on packing for SF